TurtleEngr/gitproj/doc/user-doc/tutorial/create_a_git-proj_repo.md

     cd tmp/project/hello-world
     git proj init -l $PWD

-Answer the 5 questions.
+Answer the 5 to 6 questions.
 There is quite a lot of output.
 This is only some of the output:

     Be sure you are "cd" to the "top" project directory,then use "-l $PWD.
     The directory name will be used for the git repo name.